rleung1004/ReminderApp/BREAKDOWNOFWORK.md

 I also worked with the the team doing all the technical administrative work like setting up the github repository, doing all the trello board sprint planning, requirements gathering, etc.
 I spent a lot of time during the reading break reading on how firebase works, but did not get a chance to implement it in our project due to the time constraint and workload from other courses.
-The main technical difficulties I faced was consilidating ejs code with the server side logic.
+The main technical difficulty I faced was consilidating ejs code with the server side logic.
 Because ejs was not like normal html, my IDE plugins would interfere with the development of ejs viewing pages.
+The other main technical difficulty I faced was merging code with other team members.
+Many conflicts had to be resolved manually.
 Logical difficulties were understanding how the workflow is in our application and creating the correct routes in our server.

 Kyrill Metalnikov A01081000